-Note : remember that in order to maintain the interchangeability of the chair wheels equipped with quick-release axles, the pressure in the two tyres should be the same.
+Note: remember that in order to maintain the interchangeability of the chair wheels equipped with quick-release axles, the pressure in the two tyres should be the same.

 Check and adjust the brakes to ensure they are still correctly positioned and function as required.

-Never exceed the pressure specified on the sidewalls of the tyre, otherwise, the tyre may explode and cause injuries !
-Please make sure that the rear wheel axle is in the same hole on both sides.
+Never exceed the pressure specified on the sidewalls of the tyre, otherwise, the tyre may explode and cause injuries!

-Dependence of the ground surface and driving have an impact on their longevity.
-Replace them regularly to avoid punctures caused by puncture.
+Pneumatic tyres wear out.
+In addition, the roughness of the ground surface and driving have an impact on their longevity.

+Replace them regularly to avoid trouble caused by puncture.
 Please consult with your Dealer.